County Londonderry: Airports

+Translink Northern Ireland Railways provide all railway services in the county, linking Derry~Londonderry, Bellarena, Castlerock and Coleraine to Belfast Grand Central, this service operates hourly on the Belfast-Derry railway line.
+A line also diverges from Coleraine, connecting Portrush, County Antrim on the Coleraine-Portrush railway line which also serves University, this service also operates hourly.

 There is also the Foyle Valley Railway, a museum in Derry with some rolling stock from both the County Donegal Railway and the Londonderry and Lough Swilly Railway, and is located on the site of the former Londonderry Foyle Road railway station.
 The Londonderry and Lough Swilly Railway continued as a private bus company based in the city but operating predominantly in County Donegal until it closed in 2014.
 Bus services are now provided by Ulsterbus.